-

 As a high school teacher, I’ve always encouraged young people to visit public libraries.
 Now, as a published author, I’m thankful to the PLR program that financially benefits Canadian creators whose works are available for the enjoyment of all.

--Ann YK Choi, Author
+-Ann Yu-Kyung Choi, Author

 Toronto